apparat/object/doc/object-properties.md

 The relation types **refers-to** and **embeds** cannot be set intentionally but are derived from the object payload.
 They may be extracted from the object content at any time and are listed here only for convenience reasons.

+The relation type **contributed-by** may be an extended author relation including a name and email address

 #### E. Processing instructions

 * Templating variables